bryantheil/ML-Projects/customer_conv/readme.md

 3. Use feature selection techniques to identify the most critical variables.
 4. Validate the model on an unseen test set to ensure generalizability.

-I experimented with different models LDA, Decision Trees, Extra Trees, Random Forest with Random Forest scoring about 95% in all metrics tests followed by Extra Trees with the GaussianNB in last place.
+I experimented with different models LDA, Decision Trees, Extra Trees, Random Forest with Random Forest having the highest score in all metric tests followed extremely closely by Extra Trees with the GaussianNB performing the worst.
 This tells us that the RF model is the best for this evaluation.

 - Random Forest Classifier

   - Accuracy: \~93.3%
-  - Precision: \~91%
+  - Precision: \~91.4%
-  - Recall: \~95%
+  - Recall: \~95.5%
-  - F1 Score: \~92%
+  - F1 Score: \~93.4%